 Reflect: There may be a need to cleanse and rededicate sacred spaces after abuse has happened.

 When I was a graduate student in the USA I served the congregation of St Paul’s, Millis, Massachusetts.
 I came after an interim minister who had had an affair with a church organist.
 At the time it seemed to be ‘background noise’.
 As I think back, I did not adequately address this issue, and to some extent there was a lack of trust from the congregation.
 I had the sense that they were waiting for me to do something wrong.
-What I did do was to address mixed feelings about a previous long serving minister, over 20 years.
-He was quite unpopular and eventually forced to resign.
-I thought it would be healthy to bring emotions out and I had the idea of raising money for a fund to encourage chaplaincy.
-It was to be in his name at his alma mater Yale Divinity School.
-It certainly brought emotions to the surface!
-There was a surprising postscript to this story.
-The previous rector retired to a coastal area and began selling antiques.
-He was convicted of selling stolen property and went to jail for a time.

 Opportunity